apache/incubator-knox/books/0.3.0/config_kerberos.md

 #### Copy knox keytab to Knox host ####

-Please add unix account for knox on Knox host
+Add unix account for knox on Knox host

     useradd -g hadoop knox

-Please copy knox.service.keytab created on KDC host on to your Knox host /etc/knox/conf/knox.service.keytab
+Copy knox.service.keytab created on KDC host on to your Knox host /etc/knox/conf/knox.service.keytab

     chown knox knox.service.keytab
     chmod 400 knox.service.keytab

 #### Update krb5.conf at /etc/knox/conf/krb5.conf on Knox host ####

 You could copy the `templates/krb5.conf` file provided in the Knox binary download and customize it to suit your cluster.

 #### Update `krb5JAASLogin.conf` at `/etc/knox/conf/krb5JAASLogin.conf` on Knox host ####

 You could copy the `templates/krb5JAASLogin.conf` file provided in the Knox binary download and customize it to suit your cluster.

 #### Update `gateway-site.xml` on Knox host on Knox host ####

 Update `conf/gateway-site.xml` in your Knox installation and set the value of `gateway.hadoop.kerberos.secured` to true.

 #### Restart Knox ####

 After you do the above configurations and restart Knox, Knox would use SPNego to authenticate with Hadoop services and Oozie.
 There is not change in the way you make calls to Knox whether you use Curl or Knox DSL.